jco2641/Thaumic_Computers/README.md

 * Read aspects from aspect containers (jars, machines)
 * Read aspects from items in inventories
+* Read Flux and Vis from Dioptera block.
+Contributed by sug0
 * Read information from golem seals

 ## Future Features